arighi/virtme-ng/README.md

    (virtme-ng is started in graphical mode)
 ```

- - Run the `steam` snap inside a virtme-ng instance using the
+ - Run the `steam` snap (tested in Ubuntu) inside a virtme-ng instance using
-   6.2.0-1003-lowlatency kernel:
+   the 6.2.0-1003-lowlatency kernel:
 ```
    $ vng -r 6.2.0-1003-lowlatency --snaps --net user -g /snap/bin/steam